AsharAftab20056/Flight-Incidents-Project/Flight Incidents Project/flight_incident_analysis.md

 - **Fatality rates have decreased in recent years**, while survivor rates vary based on weather and aircraft type.
 - **Weather conditions** such as fog, storm, and rain were linked to **higher fatality rates** and more incidents.
-- Some **flight routes and operators** experienced repeated crash patterns.
+- Some **flight routes and operators** experienced repeated incident patterns.
 - **KMeans clustering** uncovered distinct groups based on incident characteristics.
 - **Logistic regression and Naive Bayes** were useful in predicting survival outcomes.
 - **Decision Tree models** performed better than Linear Regression for predicting fatalities.